flootr/redux-login/README.md

 simple react login boilerplate using redux

 __Notice:__ This is just an example and needs further customization.
-The production build is not ready yet (e.g. there is no `/login` route on a production build).
+Thus there is no production build included.

 ## Usage

 ```